philippTheCat/bitvid-frontend/README.md

 Please install the backend server first before installing the frontend prerender.
-This project is entirely dependent on the backend server and is just is UI around it.
+This project is entirely dependent on the backend server and is just a UI around it.

 ```
 # Install Python & friends